tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: context object of the application.
+- `context`: context object of the application
-- debugMode: the default value is `false`.
+- `debugMode`: the default value is `false`.
 To enable debug logging, set it to `true`.

 #### Sample code